 Here are some more common and unusual migraine triggers from other readers.
 Enjoy!

-Here's hoping you have only one trigger,
+Here's hoping you have only one trigger, if not, read this post with some tips on how to avoid migraine triggers.

 Migraine Triggers Lead To Head-Splitting Torture